 Mel-Filterbanks Extractor and Conformer Speech Encoder (w2v-BERT 2.0)

-The Mel-Filterbanks Extractor is the first step in processing raw speech input (x_speech).
+).
 It converts the time-domain audio signal into a time-frequency representation using a short-time Fourier transform (STFT).
 The resulting spectrogram is then passed through a bank of 80 mel-scaled filters, which approximate the human auditory system's frequency response.
 This process results in mel-filterbank features that capture the essential characteristics of speech while reducing the dimensionality of the input.

 The Conformer Speech Encoder, based on the w2v-BERT 2.0 architecture, takes these mel-filterbank features as input and processes them to extract high-level speech representations.
 The Conformer architecture combines the strengths of Transformers and Convolution Neural Networks (CNNs).
 The self-attention mechanism in Transformers captures long-range dependencies, while the convolution layers model local features effectively.